How to Get Yourself Pregnant with Home Insemination

-You, your partner, and your donor need to sign a donor agreement.
+You, your partner, and your donor (if you aren’t going through a fertility clinic) need to sign a donor agreement.
 The agreement should explicitly detail the terms of the donation, as well as the relationship and contact, if any, the donor will have with the child.
 It is recommended you consult a lawyer familiar with donor agreements, however there are donor agreement templates online.
-It’s important to remember that donor agreements are not enforceable by law.
+It’s important to remember that donor agreement are not enforceable by law.

 Gather The Supplies